Amal1120/SOC-AUTOMATION/README.md

 ## My Contributions

 This was a four-person team project.
-Here's an honest breakdown of what I personally designed and built, versus work done by teammates — included so the README accurately reflects individual ownership.
+Here's the breakdown of what I personally designed and built, versus work done by teammates — included so the README accurately reflects individual ownership.

 **Designed and implemented by me** (Python implementation built with AI-assisted development; design, integration, testing, and debugging done by me):
 - Wazuh deployment and Manager/Agent integration